Arnoldo's Ristorantino

 Arnoldo's Ristorantino (El Ristorantino de Arnoldo) is an Argentine children's television series, produced by Non Stop Producciones for Disney Junior and the streaming service Disney+, aired January 21 and May 21, 2021.
 It is a spin-off of the series Junior Express.

 Plot

-In Bahía Bonita, a small town by the sea, Arnoldo opens his Ristorantino with Francis who is now Head of Waiters.
+In Bahía Bonita, a small fictional town by the sea, Arnoldo opens his Ristorantino with Francis who is now Head of Waiters.
 Arnoldo will revive the place by creating unique food experiences with his delicious and healthy dishes.
 But he's going to have some competition: the villain siblings, Malú and Keno Malvatti, who produce and sell processed food from a very techie food truck that they park right in front of the Ristorantino.
 In each episode, Arnoldo and his team try to delight Ristorantino's clients despite the Malvattis' hilarious plans to sabotage them.
 Here, music, friendship, and fun will always be the main ingredients!